 A drive through the Grampian Mountains and a quick stop in the township of Halls Gap was not doing this beautiful area of Victoria justice, as days can be spent exploring this region.
 That will have to keep for another holiday!

-Suggested alternative itinerary for this trip from Melbourne to Ayers Rock/Uluru, if time allows:
+Alternative itinerary for a road trip from Melbourne to Ayers Rock/Uluru

-Melbourne > Geelong > Along the Great Ocean Road (perhaps staying at Apollo Bay as an overnight stop).
+- Melbourne > Geelong > Along the Great Ocean Road (perhaps staying in Apollo Bay as an overnight stop).